A Look at Price Fluctuation of Weatherford International Ltd (WFT)

 For Weatherford International Ltd (NYSE:WFT) out of the analyst recommendations 7 analysts recommend stock a Buy, 14 rate the stock Outperform, 6 analysts recommend to Hold the stock, 0 rate Underperform and 2 analysts recommend the stock a Sell.

-Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $2.41 Billion and its number of outstanding shares are 1.01 Billion.
-During previous trade 20.09 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 23.27 Million shares has been traded.
+Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $2.33 Billion and its number of outstanding shares are 993.6 Million.
+During previous trade 17.36 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 23.62 Million shares has been traded.